spamsch/screen-time-manager-for-windows/README.md

 - Use the warning messages to help children prepare to wrap up their activities
 - The time tracking persists across restarts, so restarting the computer won't reset the timer
 - Use "Today's Stats" to monitor usage and reset the timer when needed (e.g., for a fresh start)
+- Review pause usage in "Today's Stats" to ensure pause mode isn't being abused
+- If pause mode is being misused, you can disable it by setting `pause_enabled` to `0` in the database

 ---